-Security Domain On-card entity providing support for the control, security, and an Authority Body to control all the application loaded on the card.
+Security Domain On-card entity providing support for the control, security, and communication requirements of an off-card entity (e.g. the Card an Authority Body to control all the application loaded on the card.
+It is only possible to load application code that has been verified by the